 About the book:

-Disclaimer~I received a free copy of this book in order to provide a review.
+Disclosure: I received a copy of this book in order to provide a review.
 All opinions are my own.